Vietnam is emerging as an important link in the global supply network. (Source: Industry and Trade Newspaper) |

 The concrete evidence is the increasingly clear investment wave from multinational corporations from the world's leading economies, gradually making Vietnam an important location in the global supply chain.
 The first mark is the investment of Samsung (Korea) with 4 production facilities, contributing about 30% to the Group's total revenue.
 At the end of 2022, Samsung officially opened the Research and Development Center (R&D) in Hanoi, with the ambition to develop it into the company's strategic stronghold for large-scale research and development.

 The next mark to mention is a series of leading American enterprises such as Apple, Intel, Ford, General Electric, Pepsi, Coca-Cola, Nike, Microsoft, Citi Group, P&G... have been increasing their investment and business in Vietnam.
-Notably, not only is Vietnam currently a major supplier in the textile and footwear sector for the world's leading markets, the trend of diversifying production sources has made Vietnam a potential alternative location.
+Notably, not only is Vietnam currently a major supplier in the textile and footwear sector for the world's leading market, the trend of diversifying production sources has made Vietnam a potential alternative location.
 Many large American enterprises such as Google, Microsoft, Apple are tending to shift production to Vietnam.

 In a report, Australia & New Zealand Banking Group said: “The pandemic has not changed Vietnam’s attractiveness as a manufacturing hub, but there is still a lot of flexibility to promote economic recovery.”

-Foxconn - Apple's equipment manufacturing partner has decided to invest a project with a total capital of 100 million USD in WHA Industrial Park Nghe An.
+Foxconn - Apple's equipment manufacturing partner has decided to invest a project with a total capital of 100 million USD in the WHA Industrial Park in Nghe An.
 (Source: Reuters) |

 An important link

-In fact, the issue of sustainable participation in the global supply chain has become more urgent as global geopolitical tensions and the Covid-19 pandemic have caused significant impacts on the Vietnamese economy, especially in the supply chain sector.
+In reality, the issue of sustainable participation in the global supply chain has become more urgent as global geopolitical tensions and the Covid-19 pandemic have caused significant impacts on the Vietnamese economy, especially in the supply chain sector.

-Therefore, the need to enhance the ability of enterprises to participate deeply in the global supply chain is urgently posed, in order to maximize the opportunities to turn Vietnam into one of the world's manufacturing "factories".
+Therefore, the need to improve the ability of enterprises to participate deeply in the global supply chain is urgently posed, in order to maximize the opportunities to turn Vietnam into one of the world's manufacturing "factories".
 To realize these goals, there needs to be strong enterprises that play a leading role in connecting with other enterprises to become satellite enterprises participating in the global supply chain.

 Vietnam is increasingly integrating deeply into the global production chain.
 The increasingly important position of Vietnamese enterprises in the world supply chain has once again been affirmed in their analyses by international experts and organizations such as HSBC Bank, Japan International Cooperation Agency (JICA), Australia-Vietnam Policy Institute, etc.